johnk9000/HW4-Quizzle-JK/README.md

 The question and answers are based off of an introduction to biochemistry slide deck and future releases will include the ability to parse a properly formatted deck to generate the questions and answer choices to use to study with.

+* Built an alternative version where you can try and solve up to 100 unique iterations of Pell's Equation, which is a Diophantine Equation.

 ## Answer Key

 * "Monomers / Polymers"